-Investments designated as available-for-sale financial assets include debt securities and equity securities.
 Available-for-sale financial assets are initially recognized at fair value plus transaction costs that are directly attributable to the acquisition.
 Changes in fair value from subsequent remeasurement are reported as a separate component of shareholders' equity.
 The corresponding accumulated gains or losses are recognized in earnings when the financial asset is derecognized from the balance sheet.
 A regular way purchase or sale of financial assets is accounted for using settlement date accounting.

-Fair value is determined as follows: Structured time deposits - using valuation techniques; open-end mutual funds and money market funds - net asset values at the end of the period; publicly traded stocks - closing prices at the end of the period; and other debt securities - average of bid and asked prices at the end of the period.
+The fair value of structured time deposits is estimated using valuation techniques.
+Fair value of open-end mutual funds is determined using the net assets value at the end of the period.
+For debt securities, fair value is determined using the average of bid and asked prices at the end of the period.